FG-CLIP 2: A Bilingual Fine-grained Vision-Language Alignment Model: Approach

 LIT-CN integrates diverse sources: 15,000 images from AI-Challenger Caption~\citep{aic}, 3,230 from MUGE~\citep{M6}, and 20,000 from curated web images.
 All images are uniformly re-captioned using Qwen2.5-VL-32B-Instruct-AWQ~\citep{bai2025qwen2.5}, prompted to generate rich, context-aware descriptions with an average length of 131 tokens.
 Images below 256×256 resolution are filtered, resulting in 33,010 high-quality image-text pairs.
 DCI-CN is derived from the Densely Captioned Images (DCI) dataset~\citep{urbanek2024dci}, with English captions translated into Chinese using the same LMM.
 The translations are validated by native speakers to ensure linguistic fluency and alignment with the original semantics.
 Similarly, DOCCI-CN is constructed from the DOCCI~\citep{onoe2024docci} dataset, following an identical translation and validation pipeline.

 BoxClass-CN is a region classification dataset that evaluates the alignment between image regions and their corresponding Chinese textual descriptions. \xie{It complements existing Chinese benchmarks by providing region-level supervision and serves as an evaluation suite for assessing models’ fine-grained understanding of visual content.} We construct this dataset through a scalable automated pipeline based on the LAION-2B corpus~\citep{schuhmann2022laion}.
 We first sample 200,000 images and generate detailed captions using a LMM~\citep{hong2024cogvlm2}.
 These captions are parsed to extract referring expressions, which are then localized using a pretrained object detector~\citep{cheng2024yolo} to produce bounding box proposals.
-Non-maximum suppression removes overlapping boxes, and only those with region-text similarity above 0.15 (computed by FG-CLIP~\citep{xie2025fg}) are retained. \xie{Detected categories undergo semantic clustering and merging, resulting in 566 semantically refined categories.} These categories are translated into Chinese, and the final dataset consists of 24,221 images and 66,258 high-quality region-text pairs.

-Together, these datasets provide a more rigorous and comprehensive assessment for bilingual vision-language alignment models, supporting deeper evaluation of fine-grained understanding capability.
+Non-maximum suppression removes overlapping boxes, and only those with region-text similarity above 0.15 (computed by FG-CLIP~\citep{xie2025fg}) are retained. \xie{Detected categories undergo semantic clustering and merging, resulting in 566 semantically refined categories.} These categories are translated into Chinese, and the final dataset consists of 24,221 images and 66,258 high-quality region-text pairs. \iclrre{We provide examples of the proposed datasets in Appendix~\ref{appendix:lit-cn} and~\ref{appendix:boxclass-cn}.} Together, these datasets provide a rigorous and comprehensive assessment for bilingual vision-language alignment models, supporting deeper evaluation of fine-grained understanding capability.